-- Beverages (both soft drinks and alcoholic beverages unless specifically included above) - Gratuities - Galapagos Park Entry Fee (US\$100/person) payable locally - Galapagos Park Ingala Fee (US\$20/person) payable locally - Travel insurance please note, travel insurance (including medical and trip interruption coverage) is highly recommended for this tour.
-Coverage is available through doctors-on-tour please check for further details in our brochure (page 27) - All items of a personal nature such as telephone / internet usage, laundry services etc
+- Any meals or activities not mentioned above - Gratuities (for both Galapagos cruise and land tour components in Peru and Ecuador) - Galapagos Park Ingala Fee (US\$20/person) payable locally at Quito airport pre flight to Galapagos - Galapagos Park Entry Fee (US\$100/person) payable locally upon arrival in Galapagos - Travel insurance please note, travel insurance (including medical and trip interruption - coverage) is highly recommended for this tour.
+Coverage is available through Doctors-on-Tour with Manulife Insurance please check for further details in our brochure (page 35) - All items of a personal nature such as telephone / internet usage, laundry services etc

-THE GALAPAGOS SHIPS HAVE LIMITED CAPACITY AND FILL UP SEVERAL MONTHS IN ADVANCE - OUR PREVIOUS TRIPS ON THIS ITINERARY HAVE ALWAYS BEEN OVERSUBSCRIBED AND THEREFORE WE RECOMMEND REGISTERING (WITH A NON-REFUNDABLE DEPOSIT OF \$700 PER PERSON, PLUS APPLICABLE TRAVEL INSURANCE PREMIUM) AS SOON AS POSSIBLE IN ORDER TO GUARANTEE YOUR RESERVATION AS WELL AS TO HAVE THE BEST CHOICE OF CABIN CATEGORY.
+THE GALAPAGOS SHIPS HAVE LIMITED CAPACITY AND FILL UP SEVERAL MONTHS IN ADVANCE - OUR PREVIOUS TRIPS ON THIS ITINERARY HAVE ALWAYS BEEN OVERSUBSCRIBED AND THEREFORE WE RECOMMEND REGISTERING (WITH A DEPOSIT OF \$700 PER PERSON, PLUS APPLICABLE TRAVEL INSURANCE PREMIUM) AS SOON AS POSSIBLE IN ORDER TO GUARANTEE YOUR RESERVATION AS WELL AS TO HAVE THE BEST CHOICE OF CABIN CATEGORY.